cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 # Background

 SQL is the de facto query language used to interact with databases.
 Since SQL is declarative, users express the intended result of their query rather than the concrete procedural steps to produce the answer.
-Database management systems (DBMSs) find fast execution strategies for SQL queries using a component called the query optimizer.
+Database management systems (DBMSs) find fast execution strategies for SQL queries using a component called the [query optimizer](https://www.vldb.org/pvldb/vol9/p204-leis.pdf).
 The optimizer’s task is to search the space of equivalent query plans  (specific procedural strategies to retrieve the result of a query) and select the plan with the lowest estimated runtime cost.
 After decades of research on query optimization, database systems have become remarkably effective at optimizing SQL queries.

 ![Figure 1: Query Optimizer.](optimizer.png)
 <p style="text-align: left;">
 <b>Figure 1, The Query Optimizer:</b>
 <em>
 The query optimizer takes a SQL query as input and produces a query plan (a concrete execution strategy to evaluate the query) as output.
 The query optimizer aims to select the query plan with the lowest estimated cost.
-It achieves this by enumerating the space of equivalent query plans (the plan space) and using a cost model to estimate the runtime cost of each candidate plan.
+It achieves this by enumerating the space of equivalent query plans (the plan space) and a cost model to estimate the runtime cost of each candidate plan.
 </em></p>

 # User-Defined Functions (UDFs)

-Although most database queries are written purely in SQL, billions of queries per day make calls to User-Defined Functions (UDFs), procedural functions written in non-SQL programming languages such as Python or PL/SQL.
+Although most database queries are written purely in SQL, [billions of queries per day make calls to User-Defined Functions (UDFs)](https://www.vldb.org/pvldb/vol11/p432-ramachandra.pdf), procedural functions written in non-SQL programming languages such as Python or PL/SQL.

 ![Figure 2: UDF Example.](udf.png)
 <p style="text-align: left;">